scrapy/scrapy/docs/index.rst

    :hidden:

    news
+   versioning
+   deprecations
    contributing
-   versioning

 :doc:`news`
     See what has changed in recent Scrapy versions.

+:doc:`versioning`
+    Understand Scrapy versioning and API stability.

+:doc:`deprecations`
+    Check required changes when upgrading Scrapy.

 :doc:`contributing`
     Learn how to contribute to the Scrapy project.

-:doc:`versioning`
-    Understand Scrapy versioning and API stability.